pkivolowitz/CSC_4730_FALL_2022/projects/p3/README.md

 the MLFQ algorithm.
 Note that "epoch" does **not** cause a rescheduling.
-That is, a process running when you receive an "epoch" will remain running but will also be marked as coming from the initial highest priority queue.
+That is, a process running when you receive an "epoch" will remain running but will also be marked as coming from the highest priority queue.

 Here is a sample output from "epoch":